BlythMeister/Amazfit-Watchfaces/README.md

 ## Editing and Installation

 The watchface JSON files can be edited with the [Watch face editor for Amazfit watches on ZeppOS](https://github.com/SashaCX75/Watch-face-editor-for-Amazfit-watch-on-ZeppOS).

-Installation instructions are not currently included in this repository.

 ## Contributing